deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Ava took a deep, thoughtful breath, and didn't answer for a long while.

-"Did…I ever tell you about Sara?" she asked.
+"Did...I ever tell you about Sara?" she asked.

 "I know she was your friend."
 Sean replied.
-"And you…witnessed her…"
+"And you...witnessed her..."

 "She was fourteen when she died."
 Ava's voice was quiet, and sad.
 She screwed her eyes shut, wiped a tear out of the way and composed herself.
-"She was so sweet, and so…she had wisdom I didn't have, about how to be comfortable in your own skin and…and how to enjoy life in the moment.
+"She was so sweet, and so...she had wisdom I didn't have, about how to be comfortable in your own skin and...and how to enjoy life in the moment.
 And she died because she didn't understand something that Adam and I both learned from what happened to home."

 "Which is?"

 She shrugged.
 "God isn't there to hold your hand.
-He's not there to…to bail you out of a tough spot or send a guardian angel or any of that stupid Facebook frilly frou-frou bullshit.
+He's not there to...to bail you out of a tough spot or send a guardian angel or any of that stupid Facebook frilly frou-frou bullshit.
 Okay?
 He's fair like that.
-Young, old, innocent or a fucking monster, he treats everyone exactly the same, because this life…how could we learn anything, how could we become better souls if He just coddled us all the time?"
+Young, old, innocent or a fucking monster, he treats everyone exactly the same, because this life...how could we learn anything, how could we become better souls if He just coddled us all the time?"

 "I don't believe in-"